ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 The application reachs production with many bugs because the team spend most of the time configuring the web server, working with ORM frameworks and the user interfaces.
 The team did not have time in collaboration with the users trying to understand the use cases and implementing the business rules.

 By a lack of confidence, the developers try to implement the frameworks on the initial sprints to not get caught unprepared on the later sprints.
 This decision create coupling with technology.
 Let me ask some questions: - Do we need a database server to implement the business rules?
 Do we need a running web server to gather the real user feedback?
-The answer is:

 > We don't need a SQL Server or a running Web Server to gather user feedback on the business rules.